Steps Forward to Combatting Antisemitism in our Schools

 -

-K-5 students will receive explicit lessons on using words that are not hurtful based on religion with progressive explanations for older students about antisemitism.
+K-5 students will receive explicit lessons on using words that are not hurtful based on religion, with progressive explanations for older students about antisemitism.

 -

-Update: Elementary students (K-5) are receiving explicit instruction from the Open Circle curriculum on using inclusive, non-hurtful language, with related lessons on recognizing discrimination; demonstrating empathy and courage in situations where students witness bullying or unfairness; developing an understanding of the difference between intent (what someone meant to do), impact (how their actions affect others), and applying this knowledge to their daily interactions.
+Update: Elementary students (K-5) are received explicit instruction from the Open Circle curriculum on using inclusive, non-hurtful language, with related lessons on recognizing discrimination; demonstrating empathy and courage in situations where students witness bullying or unfairness; developing an understanding of the difference between intent (what someone meant to do), impact (how their actions affect others), and applying this knowledge to their daily interactions.

 -